Bad debts are losses to the business.

 Yes, it can happen.

-In such cases, entity prepares a entry.
+In such cases, the entity prepares an entry.

 But recorded to the extent of recovery.

-Lets see such bad debts recovery JE.
+Let’s see such a bad debt recovery JE.

 Table of contents